Finnb8r/itunes-connect-sales-api-php/README.md

     //if false you can get errors by calling getErrorsAsString() or listing $reporter->errors
     //Date must be YYYYMMDD format (ex: 20161122) for the 12th november 2016 if($data = $reporter->getSalesDailyReport("20161122")) { // You do not need to specify a date (defaut is yesterday)
-		//Do something with data your're good to got print_r(json_encode($data));
+		//Do something with data your're good to go print_r(json_encode($data));
 	}
 	else{